rover131/rover131/README.md

 ## 💫 About Me :
 Hello! 👋

 My name is Rustem, and I am a practicing product analyst with two years of experience in this field.
-In addition, I am a lecturer and author of courses on Analytics and Marketing at online schools and Innopolis University.
+In addition, I am a lecturer and author of courses on Analytics and ML at online schools and Innopolis University.

 I am inspired by the task of automating processes and finding valuable analytical data.